wmadzha/Tatianna_Aria/README.md

 # Tatianna_Aria

-# Environment - ( Microsoft Platform ) represent 'Aria' in the project code name
+Environment - ( Microsoft Platform ) represent 'Aria' in the project code name

-# Tatianna - Is a code name for POC ( Proof of concept ) Project for inventory management
+Tatianna - Is a code name for POC ( Proof of concept ) Project for inventory management

-# Tatianna Aria - Is a module for a Simple inventory management where the target audience is for a single household ( A person day to day house inventory ) , where the client require no internet connection to perfrom inventory management and using a Microsoft os installed in their machine
+Tatianna Aria - Is a module for a Simple inventory management where the target audience is for a single household ( A person day to day house inventory ) , where the client require no internet connection to perfrom inventory management and using a Microsoft os installed in their machine

-# Note : This is a proof of concept project that and is not maintained reqularly as i am building it on a weekly ( weekend ) based .
+Note : This is a proof of concept project that and is not maintained reqularly as i am building it on a weekly ( weekend ) based .

-# Suitable : For project starters to take a grasp on how to strategize this features in a bigger existing  modules or projects
+Remark : Suitable For project starters to take a grasp on how to strategize this features in a bigger existing  modules or projects

 Deployment Strategy - Intranet ( Locally )